 2. Track your content ideas and create a blog posting calendar: With the hustle and bustle of running a business, it's easy to forget about blogging.
-Use one document to write down all of your brainstorming and content ideas-- we use Smartsheet to help us with this task!
+Use one document to write down all of your brainstorming and content ideas-Download our Sensible Blogging Checklist to stay on track!

 Once you have your ideas written down, create a posting schedule for your blog.
 Make sure to include a section for deadlines to help you stay on schedule.

 3. Assign tasks: Clarity and organization are vital, especially if you decide to make your blog a collaborative project among several colleagues at work.
 Clearly assign blogging roles by asking your team who will

 - brainstorm content ideas and reach out to guest bloggers?